-Meet Mickey, Goofy and other beloved cartoon characters and see Disney’s princesses in full attire at the parks.
+On the best California vacation itinerary, you have to meet Mickey, Goofy and other beloved cartoon characters!
+Kids also get to meet Disney’s princesses in full attire at the parks.
 To plan a California family vacation itinerary including a trip to Disney, read our Disney posts.

 To understand all about movie-making, see movie sets, and enjoy thrilling rides visit Universal Studios.

 This theme park has really cool attractions and the Studio Tour will take you through sets based on Shutter Island, Jaws, King Kong, and more.